wessenstam/server-cloud_suite_partner/Server_Suite/lab4/lab4.rst

 7. Click **Finish**

    .. note::
        Make sure that the account has not been disabled after the creation.
 In some cases this happens.
-You can see thatthe account has been disabled if there is a downwards pointing arrow next to the account.
+You can see that the account has been disabled if there is a downwards pointing arrow next to the account.
 To enable the account, right-click th account and select **Enable Account**.
 Not having the account Enabled will lead to issues later in the lab.

        .. figure:: images/lab-006.png